About Firebrick Pharma

-Firebrick is an Australian pharmaceutical company started in 2012 with the mission to develop a nasal spray that killed all viruses and could become the world's first effective treatment for the common cold.
-After 9 years of development, that product is now a reality and is called Nasodine® Nasal Spray*
+Firebrick Pharma is an Australian pharmaceutical developer, which was founded in 2012 by Dr Peter Molloy and Dr Stephen Goodall with the mission to develop a nasal spray that killed all the germs (viruses or bacteria) responsible for respiratory infections, such as the common cold.
+After nearly 10 years of development and testing, our first product is now in the final stages of development and is called Nasodine® Nasal Spray*.

 *Nasodine Nasal Spray is not yet approved for sale in Australia.

-The new povidone-iodine nasal spray, called Nasodine Nasal Spray, is designed to kill the viruses in the nasal passages as a way to treat the common cold and potentially other nasal infections.
+The new povidone-iodine nasal spray, called Nasodine® Nasal Spray, is designed to kill the germs (whether viruses or bacteria) that cause colds, in the nasal passages where the infection starts.

-Firebrick Pharma incorporated by Peter Molloy and Stephen Goodall with the mission to create a broad-spectrum anti-viral nasal spray to treat the common cold.
+Firebrick Pharma incorporated by Peter Molloy and Stephen Goodall with the mission to create a broad-spectrum antimicrobial nasal spray to treat the common cold.

 Product development commences.